Improve MLLM Benchmark Efficiency through Interview: Experiment

-Across all benchmarks, MITV achieves higher SRCC, PLCC, and KRCC scores than the random sampling strategy on most question number settings, both in absolute question counts (10 to 100 questions) and relative question percentages (1\% to 5\%).
-The overview SRCC performance is shown in Fig. \ref{fig:main}.
-For instance, on A-Bench with 50 questions, MITV yields an SRCC of 0.8250, compared to 0.6521 for random sampling—a 26.5\% improvement.
+\textbf{Superior Performance of MITV:} Across all benchmarks, MITV achieves higher SRCC, PLCC, and KRCC scores than the random sampling strategy in most settings.
+For instance, on A-Bench with 100 questions, MITV yields an SRCC of 0.7465, compared to 0.6365 for random sampling with a 17.4\% improvement.
 These results highlight MITV’s ability to produce rankings more aligned with full benchmark evaluations, even with a limited number of questions.